 Watkins shared some Biblical references that call us to care for God's Creation.

 Genesis 2:7 – "The Lord God formed the human from the topsoil of the fertile land and blew life's breath into his nostrils."

-Adam was created out of dust of the earth.
-How could there be any more of a relationship with the earth than to be created out of it?
-It’s as if God scooped up a couple handfuls of earth and formed humanity.
-When He formed Adam he was not a living being until God breathed life into his nostrils and we became living human beings.
-The fact that we exist as living, breathing human beings suggests that we have a relationship with the earth because we were created out of it and we have a relationship with God because we breathe the very breath of the one who created all that is.
+Adam was created out of dust of the Earth.
+How could there be any more of a relationship with the Earth than to be created out of it?
+It's as if God scooped up a couple handfuls of earth and formed humanity.
+When God formed Adam he was not a living being until God breathed life into his nostrils and we became living human beings.
+The fact that we exist as living, breathing human beings suggests that we have a relationship with the Earth because we were created out of it and we have a relationship with God because we breathe the very breath of the one who created all that is.

 Genesis 3:23 – "the Lord God sent him out of the garden of Eden to farm the fertile land from which he was taken."